Should You Be Taking Vitamin D? Vitamin D and Immunity, Best Foods for Vitamin D, and More

 Why Most of Us Should Be Taking Vitamin D

-Given how important vitamin D is for effective immune function, it should come as no surprise that it’s pretty bad to have a vitamin D deficiency.
-That’s why it’s particularly concerning to learn that nearly half of all Americans are deficient in vitamin D
+Given how important vitamin D is for bone health and effective immune function, it should come as no surprise that it’s pretty bad to have a vitamin D deficiency.
+That’s why it’s particularly concerning to learn that up to 50% of the global population is vitamin D deficient or insufficient.
+In the United States, nearly half of all Americans are deficient in vitamin D, with some groups experiencing higher rates..

 Because vitamin D plays such an important role in the health of our bones and immune system, vitamin D deficiency is no joke.
 Not having adequate vitamin D levels has been associated with an increased risk of autoimmune conditions and increased susceptibility to infection and disease.
 It can also do harm to your bones, leading to bone loss, soft bones and other bone disorders in adults, and bone deformities in children.